The Best Restaurants In Koreatown

 Where to get kimbap, rice cakes, and Korean barbecue before you sing karaoke.

 Just north of 30th Street, Manhattan transforms into a land filled with tourists, office buildings, and souvenir shops that also sell electronics for some reason.
 Finding food in this area can be difficult—but not if you go to Koreatown.
-This is one of the smallest neighborhoods in the city where you’ll pass a good restaurant every five feet.
+This is one of the smallest neighborhoods in the city, with a good restaurant every few feet.
 And we mean that literally.
-So if you need help narrowing down where to eat in K-Town, here’s a guide to our favorite spots.
+If you need help narrowing down where to eat in K-Town, here’s a guide to our favorite spots.

 Walk into Osamil, and you’ll hear The Isley Brothers, Otis Redding, or some other kind of old-school R&B that’ll make you want to hang out in this dimly-lit space for several hours.
 It also doesn’t hurt that this little Korean pub serves some of the best food in the area, with a great kimchi pancake and various other things like uni bibimbap and a burger.
 There’s a bar up front where you can drink or eat by yourself, and the dining room in back is perfect for a slightly upscale meal with friends, parents, or your friend’s parents.

 Be the first to get expert restaurant recommendations for every situation right in your inbox.

 Is it lame to say that the name of this restaurant is exactly how we feel about it?
 Yeah, but it’s too late now.
 Situated on the corner of 32nd and 5th, this fun three-story place has spinning rainbow-colored lights, a bar in the basement, and DJs every weekend after 6pm.
 They have several combos ($109 to $269) to choose from that come with a cornucopia of vegetables to throw on the grill.
 Our favorite is the one that comes with both beef and pork.
 Add some smoky and peppery japchae along with their custardy truffled steamed egg.
 We’d come here just for those two things.